 - Walking tour of Bury St Edmunds, including St. Edmundbury Cathedral & Abbey Garden

-- Tour & Evening Performance at the Theatre Royal (subject to performance schedules)
+- Tour of the Theatre Royal

 Today, after a short coach drive, we arrive at Otley Hall, a stunningly beautiful 16th-century house surrounded by a moat.
 This family home is set in ten acres of gardens in the tranquil Suffolk countryside near Ipswich.
 The house is recognised as one of the most perfect examples of unspoiled late medieval architecture in England.
 Unequalled in Suffolk are the Great Hall and Linenfold Parlour, both of which look out onto a rose garden.
 Our guide will show us a wealth of notable features, including a cross or screens passage, richly carved beams, superb Linenfold panelling, and 16th-century wall paintings celebrating the marriage of Robert Gosnold III to Ursula Naunton (1559).
 The building’s profile is inflected with lofty chimneys, and especially noteworthy are the herringbone brickwork and vineleaf pargetting.